What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: Perspectives in the weak and strong approaches

 Let us make this more precise by discussing a typical empirical confirmation of time dilation; the sea-level detection of atmospheric muons.
 (As a reminder, this phenomenon is understood via reasoning in the reference frame where the muon is at rest: in this frame, the time it takes it to reach the ground is short enough for the muon not to disintegrate.)
 It goes without saying that no muon-riding agent is needed to claim that this is a proof of time dilation.
-When we say we describe physics ``relative to the muon", we mean that we include in the description only the degrees of freedom of the muon in its own reference frame.
-We then can, and often do, perform the illustrative leap to say that ``to the muon, time flows differently" because it would be perfectly compatible with the laws of physics to attach a laboratory to the muon to really see the world from its perspective and because, as shown by the non-disintegration of the muon at sea level, such a laboratory would experience time dilation relative to us.
+When we say we describe physics ``relative to the muon'', we mean that we include in the description only the degrees of freedom of the muon in its own reference frame.
+We then can, and often do, perform the illustrative leap to say that ``to the muon, time flows differently'' because it would be perfectly compatible with the laws of physics to attach a laboratory to the muon to really see the world from its perspective and because, as shown by the non-disintegration of the muon at sea level, such a laboratory would experience time dilation relative to us.

 To summarize and conclude, it is not necessarily illegitimate to enforce methodologically the restriction to a limited subset of possible operations.
-Beyond its legitimacy, this restriction also holds explanatory power; there is probably no better way to understand the time-dilation example, even though it can be predicted accurately using only the formalism of special relativity.
+Beyond its legitimacy, this restriction also holds explanatory power; for instance, even though time-dilation can be stated at the raw, abstract level of Lorentz transformations, it is much more intelligible when presented more concretely in terms of clocks accessible to a moving observer.